Princess Diana's Former Chef Reveals Her Favorite Foods

 Even after hearing the news that Diana had passed away, McGrady still went to work at Kensington Palace with all the food he had prepared for her, unable to admit that she wouldn't be coming home to enjoy it.

-In a much happier memory, McGrady recalls a sweet (non-food related) story about Diana requesting 50 blankets from her butler during an especially cold winter, which she distributed around King’s Cross station.
-Inspired by her work (Diana was the patron of 109 charities), McGrady now works with homeless and domestic violence shelters and donated all the proceeds from his first cookbook, titled Eating Royally, to charity.
+In a much happier memory, McGrady recalls a sweet (non-food related) story about Diana requesting her butler round up 50 blankets during an especially cold winter, which she distributed around King’s Cross station.
+Inspired by her charitable work (Diana was the patron of 109 charities), McGrady now works with homeless and domestic violence shelters and donated all the proceeds from his first cookbook, Eating Royally, to charity.
 His new book, The Royal Chef at Home, will be released on September 1st and available on Amazon on November 1st.